jbinkley60/MezzmoMovieTrailer/README.txt

   number of trailers to keep is reached.
 Previously just the trailer files were automatically deleted.
 - Added automatic logfile pruning to keep it from growing beyond 16,000 lines.
-- Fixd bug where trailers were being deleted when they were below the maximum amount to keep per category
+- Fixed bug where trailers were being deleted when they were below the maximum amount to keep per category
 - Added setting to limit the maximum number of new trailers per category to fetch per run